fauxtix/MauiRecipesApp/README.md

   - Allows searching for recipes by region and ingredient.
 Users can choose from different regions of the world (e.g., Italian, American, Japanese, etc.);
   - Search results can be filtered by the number of recipes (10, 20, or 30 recipes);

-- **Other options** on the main page:
+- **Other options**

-  -- List of the last searches saved (cached) in the database;
+  - List of the last searches saved (cached) in the database;

-  -- List of the last recipes viewed (cached);
+  - List of the last recipes viewed (cached);

-  -- List of the best rated (popular) recipes, according to the search criteria.
+  - List of the best rated (popular) recipes, according to the search criteria.

 - **Local Storage**:
   - Recipes already researched, are stored locally using an SQLite database.